-What is Short-Term Care?
+What is Short-Term Home Care?

-What Does Long-Term Care Entail?
+What Does Long-Term Home Care Entail?

 Most family members have no experience or training in caring for a chronically ill person at home.
-Bathing Mom or Dad is one thing, but changing a colostomy bag, suctioning secretions from a tracheotomy tube or monitoring a ventilator is more than most family members can safely take on.
-In these particular cases, home care will be provided on a long-term basis and needed until the elder can no longer live safely at home.
-Services will likely conclude when the elder moves to an assisted living facility or nursing home, or until they pass away.
+Bathing Mom or Dad is one thing, but changing a colostomy bag, suctioning secretions from a tracheotomy tube or monitoring a ventilator is more than most family caregivers can safely take on.
+In these particular cases, skilled home care is hired on a long-term basis until the senior’s needs exceed what can be provided in the home.
+Around-the-clock supervision and higher levels of care and training may become necessary, therefore home health care may no longer be the best option.
+Services usually conclude when the elder moves to an assisted living facility or nursing home.